Runtime

 BufferMappings is created from QPC.

-BufferMappings is used by API to store the Input/Output buffer information that is also used to create inferenceVector.
+BufferMappings is used by API to store the Input/Output buffer information for inference.

 BufferMapping